+Have someone on your list who’s keen to take a deeper dive into a pet-related topic like training, nutrition, first-aid, or other skill?
 If you know your dog-lover well, you might be able to buy a gift-certificate for a local class or event that you know they’ll be available for and want to attend.
 Careful – these sorts of scheduling things can be tricky, so are best kept between besties (or drop your own hints – hehe…).
 You can also look at online options for perhaps a little less personalisation, but more flexibility.

 Photographs and Artwork

 Photos, pictures, and artwork can be extra special if you know the person’s tastes well enough to choose an artist for a portrait or a local area pet photographer or pet-friendly family photographer for a gift voucher.
 Art is also something that can be created from a photograph for beloved pets after they’ve passed, but this is a deeply personal and emotional gift option so proceed with care.
 It might be best kept for those you know very well or who have shared details on their wish list.
 As a little pupdate years after first publishing post, a family photo session was recently one of the gifts at our house and we love them all.
 As shared in our farewell post to sweet Oli, not having more photos together is one of my major regrets.
 We also recently added some art portraits to our collection, including drawings of and with Oli.

 If your pet came from a shelter or rescue, donating or gifting to the people who brought you together can be a beautiful way to celebrate the holidays (or other milestones, like birthdays or adoption anniversaries).
 Donations can also be given in the name of people on your gift list or in memory of passed pets.
 Local food banks and other charities may also be looking for pet products and donations, especially with the current rates of inflation and rising costs of living.
 Find a cause that fits your heart or the heart of the person you’re gifting in the name of.